ahuffman/ansible-k8s-master/README.md

 ## Requirements

 If the kubernetes master will also be a cluster member (node/minion), you will want to make use of the [`k8s-node`](https://galaxy.ansible.com/ahuffman/k8s-node/) role.
+It is critical that you properly set the hostname and domain of the kubernetes master properly.
+You may want to use the [`ahuffman.hosts`](https://galaxy.ansible.com/ahuffman/hosts/) role, or an alternative to accomplish this.

 ## Role Variables